suffolklibraries/sljekyll/new-suggestions/articles/_posts/2016-10-12-children-bookfest.md

 Having produced such an imaginative debut, there is little doubt that Armour-Chelu will have excellent advice for young writers who want to spin their own otherworldly yarns.

-You can read an interview with Hughes [here](/schools-literacy/literacy/go-beyond-the-book-fenn-halflin/).

 ## Emily Hughes

 ![Emily Hughes](images/article/emily-hughes-200.jpg)